Gates-Of-Time/FVProject-Quests/README.md

 Please join our [Discord Server](https://discord.gg/mkhHSN5) and report any issues in the #issue-reporting channel.

 # References
-Please access the [EQEmu GitBook Wiki](https://eqemu.gitbook.io/server/) for information regarding the [Quest API](https://eqemu.gitbook.io/quest-api/) or any [Database References](https://eqemu.gitbook.io/database-schema/)
+Please access our [Emulator Wiki Repo](https://github.com/Gates-Of-Time/eqemu-wiki) for information regarding the Quest API.